-To create a successful user activity monitoring policy, you should choose software that has the specific features and integrations you need, incorporate a combination of security efforts, and disclose all monitoring processes to your employees.
+To create and implement a successful UAM policy, you should choose software that has the specific features and integrations you need, incorporate a combination of security efforts, and disclose all monitoring processes to your employees.

 There is no single platform or tracking tool that will suit every business’s monitoring needs.
-You first need to determine the specific benefits you are looking for in a user activity monitoring solution.
+You first need to determine the specific benefits you’re looking for in a UAM solution.
 Do you need to track user activity to maintain cybersecurity, or is employee productivity your top priority?
-If you already have other business platforms or data security software, you may need to find a UAM platform that easily integrates with those programs.
+If you already have other business platforms or data security software, you may need to find a UAM tool that easily integrates with those programs.

 “Define your needs and objectives, and then choose a software that meets them,” Miller said.
 “Only choose a software that can integrate with your other platforms, like data security systems.”

-User activity monitoring software can be an excellent security tool, but it’s not enough by itself.
-Trust recommends implementing other security measures – such as multifactor authentication, fewer shared accounts, strong password requirements, frequent password changes and strict file-sharing procedures – to avoid the loss of data and associated risks.
+UAM software can be an excellent security tool, but it’s not enough by itself.
+Trust recommends implementing other security measures – such as the best antivirus software, multifactor authentication, fewer shared accounts, strong password requirements, frequent password changes and strict file-sharing procedures – to avoid the loss of data and associated risks.

-Perhaps most importantly, you should only permit essential users to access highly sensitive or confidential information.
-Some businesses mistakenly give all employees access to this kind of information, even if they don’t need it to perform their role.
+Perhaps most crucially, you should permit only essential users to access highly sensitive or confidential information.
+Some businesses mistakenly give all employees access to this kind of material, even if they don’t need it to perform their role.

 A combination of various security measures will give you a greater advantage in maintaining a safe and secure business.

-Whether you are legally required to or not, you should be transparent about what you are monitoring and openly disclose your policies to your employees.
-This can ease their concerns about lack of trust, while helping them adhere to your expectations for privacy and security.
+Even if you’re not legally required to, you should be transparent about what you’re monitoring and openly disclose procedures to employees.
+This can ease their concerns about lack of trust while helping them adhere to your expectations for privacy and security.

-After you discuss your monitoring policies with your team and answer any questions they have, obtain their consent with their signatures.
+After you discuss your monitoring policies with your employees and answer any questions they have, obtain their consent with their signatures.
 You should also add your employee monitoring policies to your employee handbook.